ohenley/awesome-ada/README.md

 - [make-body](http://www.christ-usch-grein.homepage.t-online.de/Ada/Utilities.html) - From a given Ada package spezification, create a body template
 - [colorize](http://www.christ-usch-grein.homepage.t-online.de/Ada/Utilities.html) - Presentation of tokens of an Ada program in different colors
 - [lines-of-code](http://www.christ-usch-grein.homepage.t-online.de/Ada/Utilities.html) - Count the lines of code of an Ada program
+- [a-stream-tools](https://github.com/persan/a-stream-tools.git) - use Ada.Streams in memory ore record writes on disk...
+- [ssprep](https://github.com/persan/ssprep.git) a template engine a like jinja but its using [template_parser] as engine and is intended for command line usage.
 ## Hardware/Embedded

 #### Frameworks